 How do they support and value their frontline staff?
 Do they offer benefits and employee assistance?
 Do they demonstrate integrity, accountability, and a caring history?

 At Flagship, our teams not only work hard at cleaning, but they take their service the extra mile and help others along the way.
-They are service heroes and they commit every day to making church facilities clean, disinfected, safe, as well as provide congregations with a personable experience.
+They are service heroes, and they commit every day to make church facilities clean, disinfected, and safe, as well as providing congregations with a personable experience.